Picture of Dr Balwi examining a patient who has an androgenetic alopecia.

 Is Androgenic Alopecia Common?
 More Common Than You Might Think

-Unfortunately, this form of hair loss is more widespread than initially thought.
-According to studies, the issue usually begins in men as early as in their 20s and increases with age.
-The prevalence is around 21% in men in their twenties and rises to about 85% by the age of 50.
+Unfortunately, hair loss due to androgenic alopecia is more common than most people realise.
+According to studies, men often report noticing the symptoms of male pattern baldness emerging as early as their 20s and it only increases with age.
+Around 21% of men in their twenties report experiencing androgenic alopecia and this figure rises to about 85% by the age of 50.
 In women, the prevalence is approximately 12% between 20 and 30 years of age and about 75% after 70 years.

 • Formation of a receding hairline